SumaiaSorna/password-generator-js/README.md

 ## Link to live application

-Click here to view the deployed application.
+You can view the GitHub page deployed application here

 ## Description